reposense/RepoSense/docs/UserGuide.md

 * Clicking the first icon beside the file title opens the history view of the file on github.
 * Clicking the second icon beside the file title opens the blame view of the file on github.
 * Code attributed to the author is highlighted in green.
-* Non-trivial code segments that are not written by the selected author are hidden by default, but you can toggle them by clicking on the `...` icon.
+* Non-trivial code segments that are not written by the selected author are hidden by default, but you can toggle them by clicking on the :heavy_plus_sign: icon.

 ### Commits Panel